atsign-foundation/atsign.dev/README.md

 ## How can you contribute?

-If you think there should be a change made, or think there could be anything done better, feel free to raise a pull request to the trunk branch!
+If you think there should be a change made, or think there could be anything done better, feel free to raise a pull request to the trunk branch.

 Take a look at [CONTRIBUTING.md](CONTRIBUTING.md) for further instructions.